 Picture this:

-- Smooth asphalt under your tires as you glide effortlessly on the track.
+- Smooth asphalt gliding under tires as you ride with ease.

-- Nearby park benches where parents relax while watching their little ones play.
+- Park benches nearby for parents to relax while kids play.

 Maintenance and Safety